beckadamtheinventor/Cauldron/README.md

 ## How to run

 Just launch the program.
 It may error out with Error:Break.
 This is perfectly normal.
-The patch as still been applied.
+The patch has still been applied.

 ## Acknowledgement